RaulOlmedoCheca/Hydric-DSS/README.md

 - Equivalence class: HDSS-FN1-EQ-10
   - Input: Over 50 chars irrigation basin name “reallyreallyreallyreallyreallyreallyreallyreallyLongName”
-  - Result: Error: “The input file has no data or doesn’t match the expected format”
+  - Result: Error: “The input file has no data or does not match the expected format”

 - Equivalence class: HDSS-FN1-EQ-11
   - Input: No irrigation basin name found
-  - Result: Error: “The input file has no data or doesn’t match the expected format”
+  - Result: Error: “The input file has no data or does not match the expected format”

 - Equivalence class: HDSS-FN1-EQ-12
   - Input: Two or more irrigation basin names found
-  - Result: Error: “The input file has no data or doesn’t match the expected format”
+  - Result: Error: “The input file has no data or does not match the expected format”

 - Equivalence class: HDSS-FN1-EQ-13
   - Input: One irrigation basin name found